mvanvu/php-form/README.md

 ```

-## Consider use the form with name
+## Consider using the form with name

 ```php